megalithos/Ace-Squared/README.md

 In project there is the client code and dedicated server code.
 This project was made with older version of Unity but if you know C# you should be able to setup it pretty quickly.
 There is some not clean code in the repository, I might clean it later.

-The project supports using Ace of Spades voxel maps (*.vxl version 1?) (nuketown map works at least)
+The project supports using Ace of Spades voxel maps (.vxl version 1?) (nuketown map works at least) I decided to include both server & client in the same repo because you will need them both if you want to continue developing it.

 Features:
 - OK code and pretty fast